 A few weeks ago I was invited to attend an event to introduce the new brunch menu at Kuu, a Japanese Restaurant located in the Memorial City Gateway Plaza.
 Myself and a number of food bloggers assembled to experience a contemporary take on brunch with Japanese influence, and ingenious presentation.
-Each blogger was welcome with a menu, a place seating card, and even a gift certificate to come back again.
-Once you see the impressive selection you’ll see why that visit can’t come soon enough.
+Although I would usually say "but first coffee" we all know that brunch calls for mimosas!

 Perhaps my favorite thing on the menu was the seafood pancake.
 It was soft yet crispy, savory and yet tangy thanks to the pickle shallots.